What are REG files and how to open them

 Are you having problems opening a REG file or are you simply curious about its contents?
 We're here to explain the properties of these files and provide you with software that can open or handle your REG files.

 What is a REG file?

 These .reg files can be opened and edited using standard text editors like Notepad.
-The Windows Registry Editor, which can be launched by typing regedit in the Run dialogue box or in the command line of Windows, can also be used to open and edit the content of these REG files.
+In addition, the Windows Registry Editor, which can be launched by typing Regedit in the Run dialogue box or the command line of Windows, can also be used to open and edit the content of these REG files.